Dmitriyrus99/custom-erpnext/ferum_custom/docs/entity_relationship_model.md

 - Permissions are handled at user/role level rather than as relational links in data.

 - This ERD and description cover the primary data structure of the system.
-- It is designed to maintain referential integrity (e.g., cannot delete a Service Object if linked to active requests) and to efficiently fetch related information (for instance, from a ServiceRequest you can navigate to its Project, Customer, Object, attachments, and work report).
+- It is designed to maintain referential integrity (e.g., cannot delete an Asset if linked to active issues) and to efficiently fetch related information (for instance, from an Issue you can navigate to its Project, Customer, Asset, attachments, and timesheet).